 Studies have not been done to see if having an RSV infection could make it harder to get pregnant.

-Does having RSV increase the chance for miscarriage?
+Does having RSV increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-One study reported that RSV was more common among people who had a miscarriage compared to people who did not have a miscarriage.
-However, other reports did not notice a higher chance for miscarriage.
+One study reported that RSV was more common among women who had a miscarriage compared to women who did not have a miscarriage.
+However, other reports do not suggest a higher chance of miscarriage.
 As there can be many causes of miscarriage, it is hard to know if the infection, medication, or other factors are the cause of a miscarriage.

 Does having RSV increase the chance of birth defects?